dmlc/xgboost/doc/contrib/ci.rst

 Reproduce CI testing environments using Docker containers
 *********************************************************
 In our CI pipelines, we use Docker containers extensively to package many software packages together.
-You can reproduce the same testing environment as the CI pipeline by running Docker locally.
+You can reproduce the same testing environment as the CI pipelines by running Docker locally.

 =============
 Prerequisites